-Where corneal pain relief was one of the treatment goals, twenty-seven of the 28 (96%) cases were considered successful with complete or considerable pain relief and an additional patient reported partial pain relief (4%).
-Of the forty cases where the lens was used as a bandage during corneal healing was one of the goals, total success was achieved in 83% (33/40) of the cases and partial success was achieved in 96% (38/40) of the cases.
-All twenty one cases (100%) of the subjects needing corneal protection were effective.
+Where corneal pain relief was one of the treatment goals, twenty-seven of the $28\,$ (96%) cases were considered successful with complete or considerable pain relief and an additional patient reported partial pain relief (4%).
+Of the forty cases where the lens was used as a bandage during corneal healing was one of the goals, total success was achieved in $83\%\,(33/40)$ of the cases and partial success was achieved in $63\%\,(33/40)$ of the cases, all twenty one cases (100%) of the subjects needing corneal protection were effective.

-STUDY #2 Study Description
+STUDY # 2 Study Description

-A total of 30 eyes of 28 subjects were fitted with the PureVision® Contact Lens with a mean wear time of 25.2 days (ranging from 3 days to 3 months).
-Nineteen (68%) of the subjects were male and 9 (32%) were female with an age range from 9 years
+A total of 30 eyes of 28 subjects were fitted with the PureVision® contact lens with a mean wear time of 25.2 days (ranging from 3 days to 3 months).
+Nineteen (68%) of the subjects were male and 9 (32%) were female with an age range from 9 years to 55 ware.

-Lens wearing categories included post-surgical bandage use in 27 cases (post-PK, post-deep lamellar keratoplasty, pterygium excision, conjunctival allograft, peripheral ulcerative keratitis, descemetocele, post-chemical burns, and corneal perforation from severe dry eye), mechanical support use for 1 case of bullous keratopathy, symptomatic corneal pain relief for 1 case of filamentary keratitis and healing adjunct in 1 case of a non-healing corneal abrasion.
+Lens wearing categories included post-surgical bandage use in 27 cases (post-PK, post-deep lamellar keratoplasty, pterygium excision, conjunctival allograft, peripheral ulcerative keratitis, descemetocoele, post-chemical burns, and corneal perforation from severe dry eye), mechanical support use for 1 case of bullous keratopathy, symptomatic corneal pain relief for 1 case of filamentary keratitis and healing adjunct in 1 case of a non-healing corneal abrasion.